sonata-project/SonataCommentBundle/Resources/doc/usage.rst

     - ``note`` property: allows you to add a note to your comments,
     - ``private`` property: allows you to flag a comment as private (will not appear publicly).

+A comment can have a state from the following 3 states labels:

+    - ``moderate``: This is a comment awaiting for moderation,
+    - ``valid``: This is a valid comment message,
+    - ``invalid``: This is an invalid/refused comment message.

 Thread
 ^^^^^^